 English Mastiffs are huge and bulky dogs who have a lot of growing up to do.
 As they age, you must attend to their needs because they are looking to you to provide them with the best care possible.

 We hope you have gained a better understanding of your Mastiff’s growth patterns.
-Countless factors go into your dog’s growth, but we applaud you for taking time to research, so you know what to expect.
+Countless factors go into your dog’s growth, but we applaud you for taking the time to research so you know what to expect.
 This way, you can be assured that you are giving your dog the best care.

 Be sure to bring your dog in for regular veterinary checkups.
 This way, you can clearly see if your dog is on track for its best growth potential.